Measurement of double-parton scattering in inclusive production of four jets with low transverse momentum in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Extraction of the effective cross section

 The DPS formula~\eqref{eq:DPSpocketformula} allows the calculation of \sigmaeff if the DPS cross section, as well as the cross sections of the two Processes A and B, are known.
 In the simplest case, the Processes A and B would both be dijet production, resulting in a four-jet final state with uncorrelated jet pairs, as depicted in Fig.~\ref{fig:SPSvsDPS}.
 However, initial- and final-state radiation, and higher-order interactions can produce final states with more than two jets, yielding additional possibilities to form a four-jet topology.

 To avoid additional model dependencies, a DPS signal template is constructed from data, following an approach similar to the one laid out in Ref.~\cite{Aaboud:2016dea}.
 The Processes A and B are both defined as inclusive single-jet production.
 Combining two events of Type A and B will result in a multijet final state.
-Whenever at least four jets are found in the combined final state originating from the same process, the combined event is labeled as a SPS process, otherwise the event is labeled as a DPS process.
+Whenever at least four jets are found in the combined final state originating from the same process, the combined event is labeled as SPS process, otherwise the event is labeled as a DPS process.

-The lowest \PT single-jet trigger used in this analysis has a \PT threshold of 30\GeV, and the jet \PT selection of \regioni can therefore not be used for the extraction of \sigmaeff because the softest jet has a $\PT$ threshold of 20\GeV and would not fulfill the trigger requirement.
-Therefore, \regionii is used and the cross sections of Processes A and B are defined as inclusive single-jet production with
+\regionii is used for the extraction of \sigmaeff.
+The choice is motivated by Ref.~\cite{Kutak:2016mik} where it is suggested that such asymmetric cuts could boost the DPS signature.
+The cross sections of the Processes A and B are defined as inclusive single jet production with

 Combining two inclusive single-jet processes results in final states with at least four jets in only a fraction of the cases.
 A ``four-jet efficiency'' (\ej) has been obtained from the combined sample as detailed below.